pirainogi/perpendicular_investments/README.md

 ## Future Features
 * Tests
 * Ability to detect creation of new Investor when update of existing Investor is actually necessary
+* 404 page if client navigates to page that doesn't exist